Hamzooka/Poly-Project/README.md

 ## Demo
 To try the demo for yourself you can download the `demo.zip` file provided.

-To run the game, unzip the file and run the `PolyProject.exe` file.
+To run the game, unzip the folder and run the `PolyProject.exe` file.
 It may ask you to download Visual Studio or DirectX if it is not currently on your computer.
 There may be a windows warning that pops up about the safety of the game, you may ignore this and run it anyways.

 After expereincing the demo as is, you may press `*` on the keyboard to unlock a bunch of items to try out in your inventory.